m-mokaya/RIOP/README.md

 Our work is built on previously publised work (REINVENT 3.0 - https://jcheminf.biomedcentral.com/articles/10.1186/s13321-017-0235-x).
 For simplicity, we use a very similar pipeline, therefore you may find it helpful to consult their repository (https://github.com/MolecularAI/Reinvent).

-We have provided examples notebooks for creating the input files neccessary to reproduice our results in
+We have provided examples notebooks for creating the input files neccessary to reproduce our results in

 ```
 ./notebooks